lukecolbourn/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/07-Access.md

 **New application access**

   * Provide an access solution for the business development application.
+    * Put connection string in KV
+    * Create service principle, grant access to KV
+    * Application retrieves DB credentials from KV at runtime
+    * Create firewall rule to allow VM access to Azure SQL DB

   * Provide an access solution for the on-premises resources.
+    * Put connection string in KV
+    * Create service principle, grant access to KV, and install certs on VM
+    * Application retrieves DB credentials from KV at runtime
+    * Create firewall rule to allow on-prem VM access to Azure SQL DB

 How are you incorporating the Well Architected Framework pillars to produce a high quality, stable, and efficient cloud architecture?